"Jesus Was Full Of The Holy Ghost"

 Stephen was stoned to death in Acts 7:59.
 As he was being kicked, bitten and pounded to death "being full of the Holy Ghost" he looked up into heaven and saw Jesus standing at the right hand of God.
 During his defense before the Sanhedrin, his face did give the appearance of "an angel."
 This is another obvious instance of a miraculous filling with the Holy Spirit.

-In Acts 9:17, Ananais goes to Saul so that he might receive his sight and be "filled with the Holy Ghost."
+In Acts 9:17, Ananais goes to Saul of Tarsus so that he might receive his sight and be "filled with the Holy Ghost."
 Ananias was not capable of imparting any such gift (cf. Acts 8:18).
 Neither did Saul receive any such thing from the other apostles (cf. Gal.
 1:16-17).
 This must be a reference to Saul's being baptized with the Spirit directly from Christ (cf. 2 Cor.
 12:11-12).

 In Acts 11:24 Luke describes Barnabas as a man "full of the Holy Ghost and faith."
 The circumstances of this text are parallel to those in Acts 8:4-13.
 There is nothing in the text that necessitates the conclusion that this is non-miraculous.
 On the contrary, the circumstances dictate that a Spirit-led prophet be sent into Antioch in order to confirm the saints and continue the harvest.